jjaros587/selenium_generator/docs/source/exceptions.rst

 ##########
 Exceptions
 ##########
-There are three exceptions which may be thrown in a case of specific errors.
+There are four exceptions which may be thrown in a case of specific errors.

 ----